A CHILL IN THE AIR

 PLAN YOUR WORK . . .

 You might be familiar with a favorite expression of mine: "Plan your work.
 Work your plan."
 I'm a big planner.
 I believe in planning work and leisure.
 Otherwise, one keeps encroaching on the other.
-Dick and I schedule appointments at certain times on certain days.
 There have been times when we've cancelled our plans to accommodate yours.
 It's okay.
 Except when you call at the last minute to cancel; or, worse yet, just don't show.
-So during garden wedding season, we try to schedule appointments on Thursday afternoons/evenings, and on Saturday mornings when we have a late wedding.
+During garden wedding season, we try to schedule appointments on Thursday afternoons/evenings, and on Saturday mornings when we have a late wedding.
 It's a plan that works.

 Yes, I'm talking about the things that go on your feet.
 Whether you're a guest or a bride, flip-flops are a great wedding shoe option at a garden wedding.
 They're so comfortable on a variety of surfaces.
 Of course, they wouldn't be suitable everywhere.
 But they fit here.
 In satin or rubber, with or without bling, they're sassy.
 And fun.
 And perfectly acceptable.
 (Tell mom I said so!)